letoan285/hvcg_blog/README.md

 # hvcg_blog
-#This project is just for education purpose
+#This project is just for education purpose\n
 #Can be clone
 #change .env.example to .env
 #composer install